 January, the final month of the holiday quarter, accounts for the smallest portion of its sales.

-But with retailers avoiding the drastic clearance discounts that hurt January sales a year ago and consumers cashing in on gift cards received in December, chains like Macy's Inc and American Eagle Outfitters were able to raise their earnings forecasts.
+But with retailers avoiding the drastic clearance discounts that hurt January sales a year ago and consumers cashing in on gift cards received in December, chains like Macy's Inc

 The industry is still low and slow, said Brian Girouard, leader of Capgemini's global consumer products and retail sector.
 Consumers are spending lower than they were two years ago, and the recovery is quite slow.